andy-hanson/noze/doc/implementation.md

 * The AST, defined in `ast.h`.
   This comes from *parsing* the source code text.
   There is no separate lexing phase, and the parser often operates directly on characters in the source code.
-  There is a separate `lexer.h` file containing many useful utilities for operating on text, but there's no strict boundary between the parser and source text.
   The AST consists of only the information that is available by direct parsing -- the parser does not attempt to resolve what names refer to.

 * The model, defined in `model.h`.
   This comes from *type-checking* the AST.
   This stage is the prettiest in that it best represents what the programmer wrote and meant.
-  The AST lacks information about what names refer to, and the concrete model is an expansion of the model that contains many more functions than were directly written by the programmer.
+  The AST lacks information about what names refer to, and the concrete-model is an expansion of the model that contains many more functions than were directly written by the programmer.
   The process of getting the model does all type checking -- there should be no compile errors from that point.
   If a linter were added it would likely operate on the model.
+  IDE features such as go-to-definition and find-all-references should also operate on the model.
+  Ideally, the model should have enough information to produce the original AST, which should have enough information to produce the original source text.
+This is not currently the case as comments disappear, but the plan is to add comments to the model at some point.
+This would allow IDEs to display the documentation of a function at a call-site by looking it up in the model.

-* The concrete model, defined in `concreteModel.h`.
+* The concrete-model, defined in `concreteModel.h`.
   This comes from *concretizing* the model.
-  Unlike the model, the concrete model does not have templates.
+  Unlike the model, the concrete-model does not have templates.
 Instead it contains separate instantiations for everything.
-  The concrete model is designed to be easy to generate code from, not to represent what the programmer meant.
+  Also unlike the model, the goal is not to preserve all information about what the programmer meant, the goal is just to generate code.
   For example, expressions may be replaced by constants, and there is no notion of modules.
-  (If one were trying to compile noze to a higher-level language like Java bytecode, one would use the model directly, not the concrete model.)
+  (If one were trying to compile noze to a higher-level language like Java bytecode, one would use the model directly, not the concrete-model.)

+  You could think of the concrete-model as a low-level language that we downlevel noze to.

 * Finally, C source code is produced.
+  For the most part this is a direct serialization of the concrete-model;
+  however, there is some interesting code around emitting types in the correct order because C requires types to only refer to previously-declared types.
+  (For functions this is easy because we can emit a header.
+But for non-reference types a header is not sufficient.)
   It's also planned to produce a libFIRM IRP and then directly generate machine code.

-Each stage gets its own arena allocator, and the previous stage is discarded as soon as the current stage is available.
+Each stage gets its own `Arena`, and the previous stage is discarded as soon as the current stage is available.
 This means that when using the model, you never have to go back to the AST to look up some information -- the model should contain everything.
-This means that there are often three similar type definitions, e.g. there's a `StructDeclAst`, then a `StructDecl`, then a `ConcreteStruct`.
+This means that there are often three (or four for template instantiations) similar type definitions, e.g. there's a `StructDeclAst`, then a `StructDecl` / `StructInst`, then a `ConcreteStruct`.

 ## parser

 The parser is pretty straightforward due to the language's syntax -- there is no lookahead anywhere.
+There is also no lexer / parser separation.
+There is a separate `lexer.h` file containing many useful utilities for operating on text, but there's no strict boundary between the parser and source text.
 There is no single tokenizer function, instead the parser usually knows exactly what it's looking for and tries to parse that, and anything else is an error.
 The parser state consists only of the current index in the source text, the current indentation, and whatever stack of parser functions are currently being called.